 The requester MAY request the addition of optional ‘protected headers’ using the SignedProperties element’s Property child.
 These additional headers MUST NOT have the same names as headers used by the server (e.g. the ‘alg’ header).
 See section 4.2. of [RFC7515] for details.

-If the at least one header name is included more than once in the set or collides with a name already used as header an error will be returned.
-The a ResultMajor value of
+If at least one header name is included more than once in the set or collides with a name already used as header an error will be returned.
+The ResultMajor value of

 urn:oasis:names:tc:dss:1.0:resultmajor:RequesterError